FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ### Notes
 * The echo command might not like the `-e` argument depending on OS.
 (When character escape is done for config parser, `-e` won't be needed anymore)
-* The read command should continue reading from the serial device until canceled.
-If it stops right away, try running `stty -echo -F path` and replace path with the path to your serial port (had this issue in raspbian)

 ### Read:
 Reading logs from the device